Hemipepsis ustulata: Emergence from the cocoon

 As the enclosed wasp develops, the pupa darkens.
 A sharp scratching noise can be heard as the young wasp cuts its way out of the tough cocoon with its strong mandibles.
 The hatched cocoon contains the remains of the larval skin, pupal skin, and waste from the larval stage and the young wasp.
 The young wasp then digs its way out of the underground cell.

 Behavior

 Breeding

 The breeding season of H. ustulata occurs over a two-and-a-half-month period.
 Individual males actively seek mates on mountain ridges for up to three weeks at a time.
 Many males live more than one month.

 Communication

-How these wasps communicate with each other is unknown, especially within the aggregates they form.
-However, the powerful residual odors, flight patterns, and flashy colors are all likely candidates for how they communicate with each other.
+The methods of communication between members of H. ustulata is unknown, especially within the aggregates they form.
+However, the wasps' powerful residual odors, flight patterns, and flashy colors are all likely candidates for how they communicate with each other.